robbinwilson24/Hangman-T52-Capstone/README.md

  ![image](https://user-images.githubusercontent.com/123034061/219879709-10a94190-1a8f-4cee-a85a-6a16a2ece523.png)

 6. Once this has finished installing, you can start the game by running the following "npm start".
-7. This will usually automatically a web browser and launch the program.
+7. This will usually automatically open a web browser and launch the program.
 However, you can open it yourself if you go to "http://localhost:3000" in a browser.
 8. Guess some words and have fun!

 -